GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/people.md

 </figure>

 #### Susan Eshelman
+_The University of Edinburgh, Royal Botanic Garden Edinburgh and Royal Botanic Gardens Kew, United Kingdom_

-I am a University of Edinburgh, Royal Botanic Gardens Edinburgh, and Kew Gardens PhD researcher looking at grassy ecosystems globally.
+I am a PhD researcher looking at grassy ecosystems globally.
 In particular, my research explores how environmental drivers and disturbances shape grassland ecosystems, focusing on the functional traits of grasses in Madagascar and Scotland to understand ecological patterns across tropical and temperate biomes.
 <br>
 <br>
 <br>